 - Herbs that like cool weather

 If you are planning to grow the entire crop in the greenhouse, then these plants work.
-Plants that are wind pollinated, such as corn might not produce much.
-If you are going to grow your entire crop or garden in the greenhouse, then be sure to consider challenges of pollinating when you choose a greenhouse design.
+Plants that are wind-pollinated, such as corn might not produce much.
+If you are going to grow your entire crop or garden in the greenhouse, then be sure to consider the challenges of pollinating when you choose a greenhouse design.

 A greenhouse is a perfect tool for successive planting.
 As such, you can use your greenhouse to start seeds 4-8 weeks before you want to plant.
 Here, in zone 8A, we start tomatoes in mid-March so that they are healthy seedlings about a foot tall.
 They go from the seed trays where they spout to four-inch containers.

 With heirloom tomatoes, we start the seeds eight weeks before the anticipated planting date, and they make it all the way to one-gallon pots before we transplant them into the ground in mid-May or early June.